emmercm/www/src/blog/_postgres-audit-triggers.md

 ---

-You can create an audit log of changes to table rows using triggers and a second table.
+You can create an audit log of changes to a table's rows by using functions, triggers, and a second table.

-It is exceptionally difficult to reconstruct data from a point-in-time unless you design around this need from the start.
+It is exceptionally difficult to reconstruct data from a point-in-time unless you design around the need from the start.
 Some reasons you may want to create an audit trail is:

 - To debug or troubleshoot a problem, especially involving user-submitted data
 - To identify what Postgres user caused a specific change